 Unconventional Guidebooks: This is a guidebooks series written by Gigi Griffis.
 In each guide, she has interviewed locals who live there and who share their insider tips about where to go, what to eat, and how to fit in.
 It’s like having a best friend show you around.
 You can purchase the full color PDF versions of her books here.

-Otherwise you can buy the Kindle versions through Amazon from the following links:
+Otherwise you can buy them through Amazon from the following links:

 - New York City